 A significant portion of investment assets are classified within Level 1 because they are comprised of common stocks and open-end mutual funds with readily determinable fair values based on daily redemption values.
 Mutual funds are invested and traded in the financial markets.
 U.S. Government obligations are valued by the custodians of the securities using pricing models based on credit quality, time to maturity, stated interest rates, and market-rate assumptions and are classified within Level 1.
-Corporate bonds are valued using pricing models maximizing the use of the observable inputs for similar securities; this includes basing value on yields currently available on comparable securities of issue with similar credit ratings and are classified within Level 2.
+Corporate bonds are valued using pricing models maximizing the use of the observable inputs for similar securities; this includes basing value on yields currently available on comparable securities of issue with similar credit ratings and are classified within Level 1 or 2.
+Municipal bonds are valued by using observable trades to develop fair value estimates, and when trade histories are not available, a discounted cash flow model is used, incorporating key inputs such as coupon, discount rate, and expected repayment dates, and are classified within Level 2.

-The following table presents assets measured at fair value on a recurring basis at December 31, 2023:
+The following tables present assets measured at fair value on a recurring basis at December 31: